apache/airflow/docs/production-deployment.rst

 are not found in the image and it is recommended that you follow the "customize" route instead.

-How to extend the image - it is something you are most likely familiar with - simply build a new image using Dockerfile's ``FROM:`` directive and add whatever you need.
+How to extend the image - it is something you are most likely familiar with - simply build a new image using Dockerfile's ``FROM`` directive and add whatever you need.
 Then you can add your Debian dependencies with ``apt`` or PyPI dependencies with ``pip install`` or any other stuff you need.

 You should be aware, about a few things: